Product Categorization: A Guide to Organizing your Products

 Step 1: Identify data sources

 What comes first is pretty evident: figuring out where you currently have all your product information stored.
 When your product data is maintained in different locations and haphazardly managed, it’s important to start by figuring out where they are.
-This is the first step to data governance, a principle that you can automatically maintain on systems like PIM.
+This is the first step to data governance, a principle that you can automatically maintain on systems like PIM software.

 Derive product information from all catalogs, spreadsheets, product or data feeds, files, and so on.
 Check with all departments for any siloed data, as well as suppliers or distributors for updated product information.
 Then, prepare all data sources to send that information to one centralized location.
 If you have an ERP system, this may be a simpler process.